DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Introduction

-In recent years, both academic and industrial researchers have focused their interest on DNNs, introducing novel topologies to improve accuracy and efficiency, and specializing hardware and Instruction Set Architectures (ISA) to DNN execution~\cite{capra2020hwswnn}.
+In recent years, academic and industrial researchers have focused their interest on DNNs, introducing novel topologies to improve accuracy and efficiency, customizing hardware designs and instruction set architectures (ISA) to DNN execution~\cite{capra2020hwswnn}.
 At the same time, Non-Neural ML kernels have been partially neglected by the TinyML research community.
 Nevertheless, for a wide range of applications, these algorithms lead to an accuracy comparable with SoA DNNs while demanding lower computing capabilities.
-Greeshma et al. \cite{greeshma2019fashion} achieve near-SoA accuracies on the MNIST dataset~\cite{lecun1998gradient} deploying a set of Non-Neural ML algorithms: linear Support Vector Machine (SVM) and Random Forest (RF) attain up to 97.3\% accuracy, while Logistic Regression (LR) and k Nearest-Neighbor (kNN) reaches 91.7\% and 95.9\%, respectively.
+Greeshma et al. \cite{greeshma2019fashion} achieve near-SoA accuracies on the \REVA{Fashion-}MNIST dataset~\cite{lecun1998gradient} deploying a set of Non-Neural ML algorithms: linear Support Vector Machine (SVM) and Random Forest (RF) attain up to 97.3\% accuracy.
+At the same time, Logistic Regression (LR) and k Nearest-Neighbor (kNN) reach 91.7\% and 95.9\%, respectively.
 Thus, Non-Neural ML algorithms represent an important target for optimized deployment on PULP-class devices for TinyML.
-This is the goal of this work: we optimize the parallel design of a set of Non-Neural ML algorithms to run efficiently on two RISCV-based PULP MCUs.
+In this scenario, the primary goal of our work is to optimize the parallel design of a set of Non-Neural MLoptimize the parallel design of a set of Non-Neural ML algorithms to run efficiently on two RISCV-based PULP MCUs.